-- A. No Affiliates.
+A. No Affiliates.
 Under the Code, "affiliate" is a defined term.
-The Debtor has no affiliates. - B. Insiders.
+The Debtor has no affiliates.

+B. Insiders.
 "Insider" is defined in the Code.
 An insider is a person or entity who has one of the specific relationships with the Debtor described in the Code or qualifies as a "person in control of the Debtor" at the time of a specific event.
 The current directors of the Debtor, are insiders by definition.
-The Sequel Directors were insiders at the time they approved incurred obligations to Sequel and transferring property in the form of money to Sequel.
-Except for the persons identified herein, the Debtor does not believe that any other person or entity is, or was an insider at any time relevant to this Disclosure Statement. - C. Primary Adverse Effects of Insider Status.
+The Sequel Directors were insiders in the Debtor's judgment.
+Except for the persons identified herein, the Debtor does not believe that any other person or entity is, or was an insider at any time relevant to this Disclosure Statement.

+C. Primary Adverse Effects of Insider Status.
 An insider creditor bears certain, specific burdens that flow from the creditor's insider status.
 Votes accepting the Plan cast by insiders may not be counted in determining acceptance by a Class.
-Being an insider does not by itself permit the subordination of a claim held by an insider, but transactions between or among a debtor and an insider are subjected to more scrutiny by a bankruptcy court to ensure that the insider did not use the insider's control over the debtor to damage other creditors.
-For example, to the extent that Sequel charged the Debtor approximately twice as much for property management services without a contract as NHCP does pursuant to a written contract approved by an independent Board of Directors, charged the Debtor an origination fee on the Bank Loan without being a licensed money lender or providing any consideration and paid itself Condominium Fees for negotiating Contracts for the Debtor, supervising work done for the Debtor and doing work through the Debtor, the claims asserted by Sequel may be subject to subordination in this Case.
+Being an insider does not by itself permit the subordination of a claim held by an insider, but transactions between or among a debtor and an insider are subjected to more scrutiny by a Bankruptcy court to ensure that the insider did not use the insider's control over the debtor to damage other creditors.